 |Import Application Config||Imports a Designer configuration from an export json file.|

-Adding additional Designers is simple since the Designer Launcher does all the work for you.
+If you're adding a Designer for the first time or adding additional Designers, this process is the same since the Designer Launcher does all the work for you.

 |Application Name||The name of the Designer application, as it appears in the launcher.|